eclipse-kura/kura/_posts/builtin/2017-10-15-clock-service.md

 To obtain the hardware clock synchronization the directive rtcsync could be used.
 The rtcsync directive provides the hardware clock synchronization made by the linux kernel every 11 minutes.
 For further information: [chrony website](https://chrony.tuxfamily.org/doc/4.1/chrony.conf.html)

+{% include alerts.html message='Chrony is not available for Rock960 board.' %}

 Two example configuration are shown below:

 NTS Secure configuration example[^1]